 - Permission from your home Faculty (see your current academic advisor).

-- If a 1A student wishes to enrol in Honours Math courses in their 1A term, they should get in touch with Michelle Smith.
+- Non-Math students interested in enrolling in restricted Honours Math courses should get in touch with Michelle Smith.

 - A student interested in internal transfer into Math must communicate their intention with a Math internal transfer advisor before submitting their application.
-Students who are unable to come to campus may contact us by email.
+Students may contact us by email.

 - Internal Transfer applications can only be submitted online.
 Select the application titled ‘Transfer from outside of Math to Math’.

-- Students may be enrolled in courses in the term prior to their intended start term with Math, however, in these cases, any offers of admission would be conditional upon a student maintaining the minimum requirements for transfer.
-Failure to maintain the minimum requirements would result in the offer of admission being revoked.
+- Students may be enrolled in courses in the term prior to their intended start term with Math, however, in these cases, any offers of transfer would be conditional upon a student maintaining the minimum requirements for transfer.
+Failure to maintain the minimum requirements would result in the offer of transfer being revoked.

 - Please note, enrolling in courses the term prior to your intended start term in Math carries risk.
-If an offer of admission into Math is revoked then there can be consequences to your status in your home faculty.
+If an offer of transfer into Math is revoked then there can be consequences to your status in your home faculty.
 Students should speak with the Math internal transfer advisor as well as their home faculty advisor about the potential risks.

-- The internal transfer offers are normally communicated to students three to five weeks after the application deadline.
+- The internal transfer offers are normally communicated to students four to five weeks after the application deadline.

 - Internal transfer offers are sent to students’ campus email accounts.
 Please monitor your account regularly and respond to offers of admission promptly.

 - Successful applicants must formally accept the offer to officially change Faculties.
 Such students must also communicate with a Math internal transfer advisor to help with their course selection for their first term in Math.

-If you have questions, please contact an internal transfer advisor.
+If you have questions, please email the internal transfer advisor.